A Practical Guide To Happiness In Adults on the Autism Spectrum

 What help can be given if a man with AS oversteps the mark in expressing his sexuality?
 How do people with AS deal with intimacy and communication in sexual relationships?
 In this comprehensive and unique guide, Isabelle Henault delivers practical information and advice on issues ranging from puberty and sexual development, gender identity disorders, couples’ therapy to guidelines for sex education programs and maintaining sexual boundaries.
 This book will prove indispensable to parents, teachers, counsellors and individuals with AS themselves.

-Autism in the Classroom
+Autism Spectrum Disorder in the Inclusive Classroom